 A colourful seaside town where sandy shores, maritime history, and lively streets meet the Suffolk Coast Path.

-Southwold is one of Suffolk’s best-loved coastal destinations, ideal for walking holidays and outdoor adventures along the Suffolk Coast Path.
-Sitting just north of Walberswick and south of Kessingland, it’s perfectly placed for seaside walks, heritage exploration, and easy access to nature reserves.
-The town’s pastel beach huts, working lighthouse, and 800-ft pier give it a nostalgic charm, while the harbour and surrounding marshes offer quieter routes for those seeking a slower pace.
+Southwold is one of Suffolk’s best-loved coastal towns, perfectly suited to walking holidays along the Suffolk Coast Path.
+Beyond the trail, the area also lends itself to a slower pace of outdoor adventures, shaped by beaches, marshes, and wide coastal skies.
+Sitting just north of Walberswick and south of Kessingland, it offers classic seaside walking combined with easy access to marshes, heathland, and nature reserves.
+The town’s pastel beach huts, working lighthouse, and 800-foot pier give it a timeless coastal character, while quieter routes around the harbour and River Blyth provide space for slower, more immersive exploration.

 Why Visit Southwold for Walking and Adventure